ksterx/DeepX/docs/guide/customizing.rst

 .. code-block:: python

-    from .trainer import TrainerX
+    from .trainer import Trainer

-    class NewTrainer(TrainerX):
+    class NewTrainer(Trainer):
         NAME = "new_trainer"

 Register your algorithm
 ---------------------------------------------

 Register your algorithm to ``deepx/__init__.py``.